 - Does the data provider attach a specific license to the use of the data, and what does this license imply for subsequent data use?

-4. Relationship of researcher with the data provider
+4. Relationship of the researcher with the data provider

 Some of the legal concerns could be resolved if the researcher obtained the data provider’s permission.